Table Of Contents

 Example: A technology firm acquiring a health-tech startup to enter the healthcare industry.

 Diversifying into new sectors often requires both funding and technical execution support.
-Learn how RSVR Tech enables startups to grow and scale in our post on product scalability funding.
+Discover how RSVR Tech supports startups with funding and product scalability — helping you build, grow, and scale faster.

 5. Product-Led Growth (PLG): Leveraging the Product as a Growth Driver